FastPix/web-video-data-core-sdk/README.md

 // Pass both `hlsPlayerInstance` and `Hls` to the FastPix tracker for correct tracking fastpixMetrix.tracker(videoPlayerElement, {
   debug: false, // Set to true to enable debug logs in the console
-  hlsjs: hlsPlayerInstance, // Pass the `hlsPlayerInstance` created above Hls, // Pass the `Hls` constructor (imported)
   data: trackingData, // Attach custom metadata for analytics and tracking });

-// To stop monitoring call when destroying the HLS player
+// To stop monitoring
 // videoPlayerElement.fp.destroy();
 ```

 ### Note:

-Keep metadata consistent across different video loads to make comparison easier in your analytics dashboard.
+Keep metadata consistent across different video loads to make comparison easier in the dashboard.

 # Step 5: Advanced Customization with FastPix Data SDK